 Student Behavior Contract

+Behavior contracts for students are a must for parents!
 Grades are not the only thing a child or parent should be concerned with when it comes to their education.
 If a child misses too much school, is truant, has poor citizenship, or does not do his/her homework it can have an effect on their overall education.
-School contracts created between a parent and child encourages a child to consider all aspects of doing well in school.
-The school contract included in the Parent Contracts packet includes sections that allow you to address attendance, citizenship, homework, grades, and (an optional attachment for) college incentives and paying for grades.
+School behavior contracts created between a parent and child encourages a child to consider all aspects of doing well in school.
+The school behavior contract included in the Parent Contracts packet includes sections that allow you to address attendance, citizenship, homework, grades, and (an optional attachment for) college incentives and paying for grades.

 Attendance Behavior Contract